deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18978/index.md

 ![](figures/figures_21_1.png)

-> 🔼 Figure S10 presents more examples of cartoon and sketch interpolation results generated using the proposed Framer method.
+> 🔼 The figure showcases the results of interactive frame interpolation using Framer, demonstrating fine-grained control over local motions and smooth transitions between frames, even in challenging scenarios.
 > <details>
 > <summary>read the caption</summary>
-> Figure S10: More results on (a) cartoon and (b) sketch interpolation.
+> Figure 1: Showcases produced by our Framer.
+It facilitates fine-grained customization of local motions and generates varying interpolation results given the same input start and end frame pair (first 3 rows).
+Moreover, Framer handles challenging cases and can realize smooth image morphing (last 2 rows).
+The input trajectories are overlayed on the frames.
 > </details>

 ![](figures/figures_22_0.png)

-> 🔼 Figure 1 showcases examples of interactive frame interpolation results generated by the proposed Framer model, highlighting its ability to handle various scenarios and user inputs.
+> 🔼 Figure 1 showcases examples of frame interpolation results generated by the Framer model, highlighting its ability to customize local motions and handle challenging cases.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Showcases produced by our Framer.
 It facilitates fine-grained customization of local motions and generates varying interpolation results given the same input start and end frame pair (first 3 rows).
 Moreover, Framer handles challenging cases and can realize smooth image morphing (last 2 rows).
 The input trajectories are overlayed on the frames.